 Migrant Clinicians Network – founded as a network focused on health of America's migrant farmworkers, MCN has retained this special population as a core value while also acknowledging its leadership and responsibility in assisting the health of other mobile, poor, and culturally displaced populations, Austin, TX.

 National Center for Children and Poverty – identifies and promotes strategies that prevent child poverty in the U.S. and that improve the lives of low-income children and families, New York, NY.
-See State-specific data of children in poor and low-income families by age.

 National Poverty Center, Gerald R. Ford School of Public Policy – conduct and promote multidisciplinary, policy-relevant research, mentor and train emerging scholars and inform public discourse on the causes and consequences of poverty.
 The NPC: awards research grants to emerging scholars; conducts large-scale research programs; mentors visiting scholars and postdoctoral fellows; trains individuals on poverty research and data analysis; engages nearly 200 research affiliates from institutions across the country; coordinates and presents at national seminars, conferences and policy forums; disseminates over 200 working papers and policy briefs; and publishes edited volumes highlighting NPC-supported poverty research, Ann Arbor, MI.